GalSagie/GalSagie.github.io/_posts/2015-01-25-nfv-acceleration-2.md

 ## Passthrough and SR-IOV

 It is possible to directly assign a host's PCI network device to a guest.
 One prerequisite for doing this assignment is that the host must support either the Intel VT-d or AMD IOMMU extensions.
+Doing this bypass the hypervisor and other switching processing done inside the host and hence improve the networking performance of the guest (the virtual appliance).

 There are two methods of setting up assignment of a PCI device to a guest:

 ### Standard Passthrough

 This assignment allows virtual machines exclusive access to PCI devices for a range of tasks, and allows PCI devices to appear and behave as if they were physically attached to the guest operating system.
+Basically exclusively assigning a NIC port to a VM.

 ### SR-IOV